Johnny Mowlem: Personal life

 Mowlem, who was born in London, was raised in Majorca, Spain from the age of one until he was seventeen years old.
-He attend Leeds University where he achieved a joint Honors BA degree in Spanish and Economics.
-Along with his wife, Fiona, he has two children; a son named Reece and a daughter, Sereina.
+He attended Leeds University where he achieved a joint Honors BA degree in Spanish and Economics.
+Divorced in 2021, he was married to actress Fiona McLean for 24 years and has two children; a son named Reece and a daughter, Sereina.

 Mowlem has a tremendous fitness ethic.
 He took part in the London Marathon, completing the distance, as part of a charity fundraiser by the British Racing Drivers Club in 2010.
 The BRDC effort raised eighty thousand pounds.
 Mowlem's effort was all the more remarkable as his training was limited by a torn Achilles tendon suffered three months earlier.
 Mowlem was hurt while playing soccer.
 He ran the London Marathon again in 2011 lowering his personal best to the 3hr 45m mark.

-Mowlem was inducted into the University of Leeds Sporting Hall of Fame in October of 2018.
+Mowlem was inducted into the University of Leeds Sporting Hall of Fame in October 2018.